Enabling basic authentication via Nginx

 You can use Cloud 66 CustomConfig to protect your application or parts of it with a username and password based on HTTP basic authentication.
 Follow the instructions below to accomplish this:

 - We’ll use htpasswd to create your password file - it encrypts it the password with MD5.
 Install it as follows:

 - Once that is installed, we’re ready to create a password file.
 We recommend that you create this file within your repository, which will be deployed to your servers.
 This command will prompt you to input a password:

 - Now we can customize our Nginx configuration.
 To do this add the following code within the server section(s) of your Nginx configuration:

 auth_basic "Restricted"; auth_basic_user_file /current/.htpasswd;

-This will read your password file from your repository directory on the server.
-Once you save that configuration, it will apply immediately on your server.
+Once you have the code in the correct block, it will read your password file from your repository directory on the server.
+Once you save the configuration, it will apply immediately on your server.